-A not-so-young doctor tries to explain to women of the fifties(in a small village in the mountain) that painless childbirth is possible,and that the old curses -coming from long ago and far away,check the Genesis-must go.He will meet with macho men,but also submissive women-who will be his strongest enemies-,who still thinks that "the more you suffer,the more you love your baby".To fight such drivel,doctor Laurent expresses himself in astute images.We 've got to realize that what is obvious today was a big revolution then.Written by
+A not-so-young doctor tries to explain to women of the fifties(in a small village in the mountain) that painless childbirth is possible,and that the old curses -coming from long ago and far away,check the Genesis-must go.He will meet with macho men,but also submissive women-who will be his strongest enemies-,who still think that "the more you suffer,the more you love your baby".To fight such drivel,doctor Laurent expresses himself in astute images.
+What is obvious today was a big revolution then.Written by

 11 of 13 people found this review helpful.

 Was this review helpful to you?